 With the Hario Slim Coffee Mill I think we have found the best travel grinder out there.
 I have used them all, and if you are brewing small amounts of coffee out on the road, this is the best.

 Why?
 The grind quality from the ceramic burr set is very good.
 The narrow shape allows a good grip on the mill while grinding coffee.
-(This is a problem with most other types, except the nice-yet-expensive Zassenhaus Turkish Mill) .
-The top hopper has a lid so coffee doesn't spill out while using it, and it is made of durable plastic, so there is nothing to break.
+The hopper has a lid so coffee doesn't spill out while using it, and it is made of durable plastic, so there is nothing to break.
 It weighs 245 grams (1/2 Lb) so it is light as well.

 Approximately 6 inches high and 3 inches wide.
-Pretty self explanatory, which is good since all the instructions are in Japanese!
-One and two cup markers on the barrel where the gound coffee lands.
+Pretty self explanatory, which is good since all the instructions are in Japanese.
+There are one and two cup markers on the barrel where the gound coffee lands.

 Take a look at this Tiny Joy newsletter we dedicated to comparing the Slim against an electric blade grinder and a much more expensive electric burr grinder.